rlaudenbach/Innovator-Data-Model-Graph-View/README.md

 ## Install Steps

 ### Import Packages
-Packages are located in folder "Import" of this solution
+Packages are located in folder "Installation\Imports" of this solution

 1. Backup your database and store the BAK file in a safe place.
 2. Open up the Aras Package Import tool.